apache/incubator-graphar/CONTRIBUTING.rst

 Any functionality change should have a GitHub issue opened.
 For minor changes that affect documentation, you do not need to open up a GitHub issue.
-Instead you can prefix the title of your PR with "[Minor] " if meets the following guidelines:
+Instead you can prefix the title of your PR with "[MINOR] " if meets the following guidelines:

 *  Grammar, usage and spelling fixes that affect no more than 2 files
 *  Documentation updates affecting no more than 2 files and not more